ioccc-src/winner/faq.md

 If the tool is not installed then you will obviously have to specify the path of the tool.

+**NOTE**: the `jparse` subdirectory is a clone of the official [jparse repo](https://github.com/xexyl/jparse/issues) but we recommend you compile and install via the `mkiocccentry` repo because it has the dependencies built in.

 Jump to: [top](#)